Skip to content

 );

-for await (const value of evens) {
+for await (const value of values) {

 console.log(value); // 20, 40, 60, 80, 100